-Sometimes, though, you may need to cover some sensitive topics—like availability, legal convictions, physical health, and education — to decide if a candidate is fit for your job.
+Sometimes, though, you may need to cover some sensitive topics—like availability, legal convictions, private employment, physical health, and education — to decide if a candidate fits your job requirements.
 When you do, be careful about how you discuss them.
 Specifically ask candidates about their ability to carry out exact tasks and responsibilities that relate to the job.

 Here are some good rules of thumb to avoid the appearance of discrimination when hiring: